Skip to content

 • You should register as a jobseeker within seven days of the date on which you left Finland.

 • Present your U2 form to the authority in the country in which you are seeking work.
-It is advisable to take copies of the form.

 • During your stay, you are obliged to be available for work in the country in which you are seeking employment.
 For example, you must respond to any job offers, and refusal of work may result in a period during which you are not entitled to unemployment benefits, as if you had refused work in Finland.